MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/README.md

 ### 🧩 Two-stage token framework

-Both experiments use a **Stage 1 RVQ-VAE** to learn discrete image tokens and a **Stage 2 Factorized MaskGIT / Fact-biT transformer** to model token distributions and heal masked/suspect regions.
+Both experiments use a **Stage 1 RVQ-VAE** to learn discrete image tokens and a **Stage 2 bi-directional  transformer (Fact-biT)** to model token distributions and heal masked/suspect regions.

 </td>
 </tr>